174-186 Powis Street,

 It was converted into a Granada Bingo Club which opened on 30th October 1966.
 The building was Listed Grade II from 7th January 1974.
 It was taken over by Gala Bingo from May 1991.
 From 7th October 2000 the heritage listing was upgraded to a Grade II* Listed building.

 The Gala Bingo Club closed on 30th July 2011.
-The building was sold after an offer was made which was too good for Gala to refuse and a church purchased the building.
+The building was sold after an offer was made which was too good for Gala to refuse (said to 5 million pounds) and a church purchased the building.
+Now known as the Christ Faith Tabernacle Cathedral, in November 2021 an Allen STR-4 Theatre Organ with a 3 manual console was installed.